 Colon Cancer Treatment by Stage

-No chemotherapy or radiation therapy is needed for the treatment of stage 0 colon cancer.
+The recommended treatment for stage I colon cancer is usually resection/anastomosis surgery.
+No chemotherapy or radiation therapy is needed for the treatment of stage I colon cancer.